Blendify/blender-manual/blender_docs/manual/compositing/types/converter/set_alpha.rst

 .. figure:: /images/compositing_types_converter_set-alpha_fade-in-title.png

-   Using Set Alpha to Fade in a Title.
+   Using Set Alpha to fade in a title.

 In the above example, a Time curve provides the Alpha value to the input socket.
 The current Render Layer node, which has the title in view, provides the image.
 As before,